 - Medical documents on existing or past diseases and medications to be taken

-If you require a certified translation of your documents (marriage certificate, birth certificate, diploma, etc.), you can, for example, go to the website of the German Federal Association of Interpreters and Translators to find qualified translators in your area.
+If you require a certified translation of your documents (marriage certificate, birth certificate, diploma, etc.), you can, for example, go to the website of the German Federal Association of Interpreters and Translators (DE) to find qualified translators in your area.

 The database of judicial interpreters makes it possible to find suitable translators and interpreters in NRW and beyond, using a search engine.

 CalendarTo event list